Kong/docs.konghq.com/src/gateway/how-kong-works/routing-traffic.md

 ]
 ```

-In this scenario, Kong will evaluate incoming requests against the following
+In this scenario, {{site.base_gateway}} evaluates incoming requests against the following
 defined URIs, in this order:

 1. `/version/\d+/status/\d+`